Online voting is a really, really bad idea

 In a statement posted to the company’s blog after Mother Jones asked for a response to Wyden’s letter, the company said that it had not been contacted by the senator’s office but welcomed “any and all additional security audits by the Department of Defense and NSA regarding our platform.”

-While it did not respond directly to Wyden’s charge that it’s audit results and auditors remain private, the statement said the company is “committed to providing as much transparency as possible about our system while at the same time needing to protect our intellectual property as one of the youngest election companies in the country.”
+While it did not respond directly to Wyden’s charge that its audit results and auditors remain private, the statement said the company is “committed to providing as much transparency as possible about our system, while at the same time needing to protect our intellectual property as one of the youngest election companies in the country.”

-The company says it has run “54 successful elections (public and private),” and pilot programs in West Virginia, Oregon, and elsewhere—including a student council race—primarily enabling overseas and military voters.
-It says “attempts to tamper with the system were actively thwarted” during the 2018 West Virginia pilot, a reference to what was likely a group of election security students looking at the app’s vulnerabilities, and notes that it participates in the HackerOne bug bounty program, which facilitates the reporting of vulnerabilities that the company that the company allows outsiders to test.
+The company says it has run “54 successful elections (public and private),” and pilot programs in West Virginia, Oregon, and elsewhere—including a student council race—primarily helping voters who are overseas and in the military cast ballots.
+It says “attempts to tamper with the system were actively thwarted” during the 2018 West Virginia pilot, a reference to what was likely a group of election security students looking at the app’s vulnerabilities.
+It also notes that it participates in the HackerOne bug bounty program, which facilitates the reporting of vulnerabilities that the company allows outsiders to test.

-That said, the West Virginia officials say they were happy with the program but seem to acknowledge doubts about its security.
+The West Virginia officials say they were happy with the program but acknowledge lingering doubts about its security.
 Last year after the state’s pilot, a state official told the Washington Post in response to questions about Voatz’s vulnerabilities that while the test had gone smoothly and was “very successful,” the secretary of state “has never and will never advocate that this is a solution for mainstream voting.”

 If it’s not good enough to use at home, how could it be safe enough to use abroad?